Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Page Usage Plan.

-Let us make a plan to create a four-page layout on a sample Form to try them out.
-If the visible area of the form on the screen is approximately ten inches wide then we can define two pages across the screen of about ten inches each.
-We can define another two pages, after leaving about 5 inches from the top of the form, below the first two logical pages.
-The Form Pages layout diagram is given below for a quick reference to our project.
+Let’s plan a four-page layout on a sample form to experiment with control placement and resizing.
+Assuming the visible area of the form is approximately 10 inches wide, we can define two logical pages side by side, each about 10 inches wide.
+Then, leaving about 5 inches from the top of the form, we can define another two pages below the first row.
+The diagram below illustrates this four-page layout for quick reference in our project.

 The Page-Break control.

-Ten-inch wide and five-inch height logical page values are arbitrarily selected, you may change them if you find the pages are overlapping on your screen.
-Following the same rules, you can define more pages on the form, if you need them.
+The 10-inch width and 5-inch height for logical pages are arbitrarily chosen.
+You may adjust them if the pages overlap on your screen.
+Using the same rules, you can define additional logical pages on the form if needed.

 The Page Navigation Plan.